Might have been simpler back in his lifetime than it is now!

 September we didn't know we'd end up there for the winter, and neither

 did Bob and Gay.
 They and their doggies are great neighbors and we hope

 to see them again sometime, somewhere.
 That's one nice thing about

 military retirees -- we're more likely to see some of them again

 somewhere at another military base than ever seeing non-military folks

 OUR ACTIVITIES THIS WEEK

-After we got set up Monday morning Jim immediately began work to figure
+After we got set up Monday morning Jim's first task was to replace

-the parts (Sierra RV, I-15 exit 335 just north of the base).
+Sierra RV at exit 335 on I-15 just north of the base.
 The new rods are

 I noticed Sierra RV when we drove by it on our way to the base.
 They